Ron Carpenter (defensive lineman)

 Ronald Nelson Carpenter (born on June 24, 1948) is an American former professional football player who was a defensive end and defensive tackle for seven seasons with the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the North Carolina State Wolfpack.

 Early life

 Carpenter was born on June 24, 1948, in High Point, North Carolina.
 He attended Thomasville High School, in Thomasville, North Carolina.
 He played both offense and defense on the school's football team.
 As a junior in 1964, he stood out on Thomasville's 11–1 championship team.
 He was All-State as a senior, and played in the Shrine Bowl game between North Carolina and South Carolina high school football all-stars.
-Carpenter also participated on Thomasville's track team.
+Carpenter also participated on Thomasville's track team, running the 880-yard run and throwing the shot put.
+He was also on the baseball and basketball teams.
 As a sophomore he weighed 165 pounds (74.8 kg), and then increased his weight to 215 pounds (97.5 kg) as a junior and 245 pounds (111.1 kg) as a high school senior.